-A landing page is different from other web pages on your site that is created or designed specifically for a marketing or advertising campaign to convert visitors into leads.
+A landing page is different from other web pages on your site created or explicitly designed for a marketing or advertising campaign to convert visitors into leads.
 It is different from other pages on your website.
-Unlike a home page or web pages, which typically have many goals and encourage exploration, landing pages are designed with a single focus or goal, known as a call to action (or CTA, for short).
+Unlike a home page or web pages, which typically have many goals and encourage exploration, landing pages are designed with a single focus or purpose, known as a call to action (or CTA).

 Here are a few examples of things you might want people to do on your landing page: